Advanced

 fiKey Takeaway: Wrap Claude calls in retry logic with exponential backoff.
 Implement timeouts and fallback strategies for automation resilience.

-Why It Matters: Network failures, API rate limits, service outages happen in production.
-Retry logic with backoff handles transient failures gracefully.
-Timeouts prevent hanging pipelines.
-Fallback strategies (cached results, degraded functionality) maintain availability when Claude is down.
-Use error recovery in CI/CD to prevent single Claude failure from blocking deployments.
+Why It Matters: Network failures, API rate limits, and service outages are inevitable in production automation.
+Retry logic with exponential backoff handles transient failures gracefully without overwhelming an already-stressed service.
+Timeouts prevent hanging pipelines that block subsequent jobs indefinitely.
+Fallback strategies using cached results or degraded functionality maintain pipeline availability when Claude is temporarily unavailable.
+Robust error recovery in CI/CD prevents a single AI service interruption from blocking the entire deployment pipeline.

 Example 70: Advanced Configuration Management for Production